Juli0v/steam-game-recommender/README.md

 ## Installation

-First you need to download all the data files from the google drive and store them into a "data" folder, then you could launch the application using the methods below
+First you need to download all the data files from the google drive and store them into a "data" folder inside the "app_ressoruces" folder, then you could launch the application using the methods below

 ### Option 1: Running via the Bash Script